 The download page explains in detail how to obtain pre-compiled binaries of Geotk either from the Maven 2 repository or from the automated build page.
 The Maven 2 repository enables projects which use that built tool to declare a dependency on Geotk and have Maven automatically find and download the required binary archives.

 Geotk is hosted on a GitHub source code repository, http://github.com/Geomatys/geotoolkit.git.
 A complete copy of the repository can be 'cloned' using the command:

-The mercurial clone will contain both the repository with the fully history (in the hidden .hg/ directory) and the working copy comprised of all the code files visible in the root directory.
-The Mercurial wiki explains how to use the tool for local version control and distributed collaboration.
+The Git clone will contain both the repository with the fully history (in the hidden .git/ directory) and the working copy comprised of all the code files visible in the root directory.

 Geotk is built using the Maven 2 software project management tool using the command: